Thorn forking, weak normality, and theories with selectors: Introduction

 This work comes out of our reading of the paper \cite{Ealy-Onshuus}.
 A superficial look at \cite{Ealy-Onshuus} may give the impression (as it gave to the authors) that the results in that paper shed some light on the stable forking conjecture.
 We point out that it is a stronger version of stability, {\em weak normality}, which is relevant, more or less by definition, although there is still no real connection with the stable forking conjecture.
 We also point out a counterexample to Corollary 4.2 of \cite{Ealy-Onshuus} which claims that strong dividing of $\phi(x,c)$ can be witnessed by parameters from $dcl(c)$.

 We will work as usual in a saturated model ${\bar M} = {\bar M}^{eq}$ of a complete first order theory $T$ in language $L$.
+(Namely we assume that $T = T^{eq}$.)
+We could mean by this a $\kappa$-saturated and strongly $\kappa$-homogeneous model (for some large $\kappa$).
+On the other hand a recent note \cite{Halevi-Kaplan} makes precise the justification for the widespread practice of assuming the existence of saturated models in the strict sense of $\kappa$-saturated and of cardinality $\kappa$ (for arbitrarily large $\kappa$).
+So we feel free to assume ${\bar M}$ to be saturated in the strict sense.
+This is relevant to Section 4, where we prove completeness of a theory $T^{+}$.
+However in all cases, back and forth arguments inside saturated models in the weaker sense will be enough, as we will mention.

-Our basic model-theoretic notation is as in \cite{Pillay-book}.
+Our basic model-theoretic notation is as in \cite{Pillay-book}. $x,y, z,\ldots$ denote (finite tuples of) variables, and $a,b,c,\ldots$ (finite tuples of) elements of the ambient model.
 Definability means with parameters.
 Remember that a definable set $X$ is said to be ``almost over $A$" iff $X$ has finitely many images under $Aut({\bar M}/A)$ iff the canonical parameter of $X$ is in $acl(A)$.
 We typically identify a set $A$ of parameters with its definable closure.
+Following a request from the referee, let us be more precise about canonical parameters of definable sets.
+Given a definable set $X$, let $\phi(x,y)$ be an $L$-formula and $c$ a parameter such that $\phi(x,c)$ defines $X$.
+Relative to this choice of $\phi(x,y)$ we obtain a cano\-nical parameter for $X$: let $E_{\phi}(y_{1}, y_{2})$ be the $\emptyset$-definable equivalence relation $\forall x (\phi(x,y_{1})\leftrightarrow \phi(x,y_{2}))$.
+Then the equivalence class $c/E_{\phi}$ of $c$ is a canonical parameter for $X$, and note that we can find a formula with parameter $c/E_{\phi}$ which defines $X$.
+Any other choice of $L$-formula $\phi$ gives another canonical parameter for $X$, but all canonical parameters are interdefinable over $\emptyset$.

-We will be assuming a basic knowledge of notions from stability such as forking, dividing, and canonical bases of stationary types.
-In addition to \cite{Pillay-book} one could refer to \cite{Casanovas} for example.
+We will be assuming a basic knowledge of notions from stability theory, such as forking, dividing, and canonical bases of stationary types, although we will repeat some of the definitions below.
+In addition to \cite{Pillay-book} one could refer to \cite{Casanovas}.